niteowltx/githelp/README.md

 	override of this name.
 Tries to prevent common mistakes like pushing to 'main' or 'master' branches.

-Installation
+Config and Installation

-	Edit bashrc GITHELP_LOCAL and/or GITHELP_REMOTE if necessary
-	Edit bashrc aliases (maybe you prefer a different 'git diff' style?)
+	Edit bashrc and adjust default GITHELP_LOCAL and/or GITHELP_REMOTE if necessary Edit bashrc aliases (maybe you prefer a different 'git diff' style?)
-	Edit Makefile to adjust INSTALL_DIR (/usr/local/bin?) if desired make install
+	Edit Makefile to adjust INSTALL_DIR if desired make install
 	exit current shell and start another one to enable .bashrc changes